PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

 **Finished Job TTL**

+Number of seconds before finished jobs are automatically cleaned up by Kubernetes' controller.
 You may want to set to 60 so that completed flow runs are cleaned up after a minute.

 **Pod Watch Timeout Seconds**